puxplaying/starshell/README.md

 # starshell
-Star Wars Movie in Terminal with Bash [towel.blinkenlights.nl]
+Star Wars Movie in Terminal with Bash without having to use telnet.

+Copy the starshell folder to your ```$HOME``` directory and run the starshell script.

+Have Fun!